kavia-common/recipe-explorer-34354-34363/recipes_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+By default, the app uses local mocks (no backend required).

 ### `npm test`

 Launches the test runner in interactive watch mode.